sphinx-labs/sphinx/packages/plugins/pr.md

 * I used `debug_traceTransaction` to check that the two transaction hashes above attempted to deploy identical init code.
 * The `debug_traceTransaction` method on Moonbeam has some seemingly incorrect gas-related fields.
 (Compare the second "gas" field of `trace-0xfec715.json` vs `trace-0x76d520.json`.
 These are supposed to be identical transactions: `dca-two.ts` with `entry2(4467448)`.
 The contract was deployed successfully in both scenarios.)

-Reasons:
+Observations:
 * `gasleft()` returns the exact same value as the EVM, which means it doesn't include the extra storage gas costs.
-(Confirmed: `gas-used.ts`)
+Evidence:
+  * `gas-cost.ts`: Simple.
+  * `try-storage-cost.ts`: Wrapped in a try...catch.
-* You can hard-code the same `gas` value on-chain to call a function (e.g. `this.myFunction{ gas: ... }()`).
-(Confirmed: `storage-cost.ts`)
+* Say you specify an on-chain `gas` value to call a function (e.g. `this.myFunction{ gas: ... }()`).
-* Hypothesis: The `execTransactionFromModule` call can fail randomly depending on whether it causes the block storage limit to exceed 40,960 bytes (or 40,000 bytes, depending on which documentation you're reading).
+  * If the call _isn't_ wrapped in an on-chain try...catch, you can use the same `gas` value as an EVM chain.
+Evidence: `storage-cost.ts`
+  * If the call _is_ wrapped in an on-chain try...catch, you _cannot_ use the same `gas` value as an EVM chain.
+Evidence: `try-storage-cost.ts`.
+* We don't need to worry about the block storage limit.
+It's impossible to exceed the block storage limit without also exceeding the block gas limit.
+This is because adding ~40kb of storage costs 15M gas.
+(See their storage growth formula for context).
+This could change if they increase the block gas limit without increasing the block storage limit though.